-In 2020, the short-term incentive system was based on the financial objectives of the Group and/or the branches (access system Gate).
-In addition, objectives with indicators linked to individual performance were defined.
+In 2021, the structure of the short-term incentive system was confirmed, based on the financial objectives of the Group and/or the subsidiaries (access system Gate).
+In addition, objectives were defined with indicators linked to individual performance, as well as skills related to the leadership model.
 Each target (corporate and individual) is matched with a minimum performance, target performance and maximum performance level, correlated to the payout curve within the range 90%-120%.